James T. Slavin Conservation Area

 The property consists of 628 acres located in the Rosa Butte area of the West Plains.
 The topography is a combination of low, rolling pastures surrounded by high, forested buttes.
 The property contains a variety of habitat types including ponds, upland pine and fir forests, wetlands, and grassy meadows.

 There are close to 200 acres of permanent and seasonal wetlands on the property.
 Spokane County Parks, Recreation and Golf undertook a Wetland Restoration Program through the Natural Resource Conservation Service to restore those wetlands from farmland.
-A large variety of wildlife use the wetlands and surrounding area for habitat, including 121 species of birds (see Audubon checklist for Slavin).
+A large variety of wildlife use the wetlands and surrounding area for habitat, including 121 species of birds (see the Birds of Slavin Ranch Checklist (PDF)).

 - Wildlife habitat

 - Bird-watching (please see the Audubon Society's Palouse to Pines Loop for more info)